Berkshire County Court Records

 - Certified copies of probate documents: fees vary by page count

 Fee waivers may be available for individuals who qualify based on income.
-An Affidavit of Indigency form can be submitted with the filing to request waiver of court costs.
+An Affidavit of Indigency form can be submitted with your filing to request a waiver of court costs.

 Wills on Deposit

-Massachusetts law permits individuals to deposit their original wills with the Register of Probate for safekeeping during their lifetime, under M.G.L. c.
-190B, § 2-515.
-The deposited will is kept in a sealed envelope and is not opened until after the depositor’s death or upon court order.
-After death, the custodian of any will must deliver it to the court within 30 days.
+Massachusetts law allows individuals to deposit their original wills with the Register of Probate for safekeeping during their lifetime, under M.G.L. c.
+190B, §2-515.
+A deposited will is kept in a sealed envelope and is not opened until after the depositor's death or upon court order.
+After death, whoever holds a will must deliver it to the court within 30 days.